rainoftime/plse-research-tools-index/README.md

-PLSE Research tools index
+PLSE Research Tools Index
 =========================

-An index database about PLSE (Programming Languages & Software Engineering) Reserach.
+An index database about artifacts in PLSE (Programming Languages & Software Engineering) Research.

 Goal of this project: track the progress and quality of artifacts in this area of research better.